Cluster Before You Hallucinate: Approximating Node-Capacitated Network Design and Energy Efficient Routing: Multicommodity Node-Capacitated Network Design

-Consider any unsafe cluster $T$.
-Note that all crossing terminals of $T$ have mates in frozen clusters.
-We route its $\load(T)$ demand from $s_T$ to $t$ as follows: for each crossing terminal $s_i$ in $T$ (with its mate $t_i$ in $F\in \tf$), send $4$ units from $s_T$ to $s_i$, then along path $P^*_i$, then from $t_i$ to the root $v_F$, and finally from $v_F$ to sink $t$.
-Note that these are valid paths in the graph of instance ${\cal I}_1$.
-Moreover, by Claim~\ref{cl:mc-unsafe-xing}, the net flow out of $s_T$ is at least $\load(T)$.
+Consider any t1-active cluster $T\in \tao$.
+We first claim that the total demand of terminals in $T$ having mates in heavy clusters is at least $\load(T)/4$.
+Indeed, by definition of t1-active clusters, the total demand from $T$ to internal/heavy clusters is at least $\load(T)/4$.
+Moreover, by Lemma~\ref{lem:mc-cluster-structure}, there is zero demand from $T$ to internal clusters: so the demand from $T$ to heavy clusters $\th$ is at least $\load(T)/4$.
+We now route demand from $s_T$ to $t$ as follows.
+For each external terminal $s_i \in T$ (with its mate $t_i\in F$ for some heavy cluster $F$), send $4$ units of flow from $s_T$ to $s_i$, then from $s_i$ to $t_i$ along path $P^*_i$, then from $t_i$ to $v_F$, and finally from $v_F$ to sink $t$.
+Note that these are valid paths in graph $G_1$ of instance ${\cal I}_1$.
+Also, the total demand routed from $s_T$ to $t$ is at least $\load(T)=d(s_T)$, as desired.

+Routing as above for each cluster $T\in\tao$, we get a fractional routing that satisfies all the demand in the \scnd instance ${\cal I}_1$.
+We now argue that the load on any node is at most its capacity.
+Clearly, the flow through each node $v\in V^*$ is at most $4\cdot \sum_{i\in [k] : P^*_i\ni v} d_i \le 4q$.
+Moreover, the flow through each node $v_F$ (for $F\in \th$) is at most $4$ times the total demand between $F$ and all active clusters, which is at most $40\congsingle q$ by Lemma~\ref{lem:mc-cluster-structure}.